10.3.5

 Prime Minister and Cabinet Relations

-Use of prime minister's powers
+Use of Prime Minister's powers

-Use of prime minister's powers
+Use of Prime Minister's powers

-• The prime minister decides how often cabinet meetings should take place and for how long.
+• The Prime Minister decides how often Cabinet meetings should take place and for how long.

-Prime minister's use of cabinet
+Prime Minister's use of the Cabinet

-Prime minister's use of cabinet
+Prime Minister's use of the Cabinet

 Example of a sofa government